xforcevesa/yymicros/doc/README.md

 3. **Ecosystem**: It is primarily supported the most of Linux system call, the C language library and standard libraries.
 Also, it is able to be easily extended to a monolithic or micro kernel for specific use.
 4. **Modularity**: Fully customizability is the future tendency in the development of operating systems.

+Legacy ArceOS Documentation can be seen [here](arceos_doc/README.md).

 Based on this, we designed this yymicros kernel and its infrastructures.

+This Documentation contains our comprehension for structure of ArceOS.
+We used its main components and extended it so as to make it compatible to multiple Linux applications and toolkits, such as busybox, Lua, iperf and so on.